adap/flower/src/flower_logserver/README.md

 # Flower LogServer
 A simple server which receives logs from the python standard library `logging.handlers.HTTPHandler` and prints them to the console.

 # Quickstart
-A minimal example showing how centralized logging works
+A minimal example showing how centralized logging works.

 Run these commands in 3 different terminals.
-Start the log server
+Start the log server.
 ```bash
 python -m flower_logserver
 ```

-Now start the FL server and client.
+Start the FL server and client.
 ```bash
 FLOWER_LOG_HTTP=localhost:8081 python -m flower_benchmark.tf_fashion_mnist.server
 ```